 The Archives Concentration is designed to make our local, regional, national and international histories public through research projects and professional training.
-Through a combination of academic coursework, practical experience, and independent research projects, students will learn about the institutions and repositories that shape knowledge and understanding of our collective pasts through the collection, preservation, interpretation and display of artifacts, manuscripts, and representation of historic sites.
+Through a combination of academic coursework, practical experience and independent research projects, students learn about the institutions and repositories that shape our knowledge and understanding of our collective pasts through the collection, preservation, interpretation and display of artifacts, manuscripts and representation of historic sites.

-Through practical experiences in two internships students will learn about archival acquisition, processing and description skills, and building finding aids that make collections available for scholarly use.
-Students in disciplines in which archival research is already featured (such as history, American studies, and the Study of Women and Gender) as well as in the sciences and a wide array of social sciences are encouraged to apply.
+Practical experiences in two internships give students an opportunity to learn about archival acquisition, processing and description skills, and building finding aids that make collections available for scholarly use.
+Students in disciplines in which archival research is already featured, such as history, American studies, and the study of women and gender, as well as those in the sciences and social sciences, are encouraged to apply.